ayushsingh-1/MOVID19/README.md

 3. Populate Data from API: Python
 4. Database: SQL

+### Covered in our files:
+1. Requirements Model
+2. Analysis Model
+3. Design Model
+4. User Interface Design (Mock-up Prototype)
+5. Operational Prototype

-Link to the Project's Demo Video:
+### Link to the Project's Demo Video:

 https://drive.google.com/open?id=1NQ_29oJO0p-Clx0G_1fVIXongLWomSxN

-Slideset:
+### Slideset (Contains all the UML models, framework, diagrams) :

 https://docs.google.com/presentation/d/1GCcLusrrdkOxazyMsi2d3lCWmA3dnBGRSRysHiyEJuE/edit#slide=id.g80d777d9c8_0_99

+### SQL Table creation and testing data is in the file of OOD1.sql.
+ERD diagram has also been uploaded.

 ## About
 This is a multipurpose system that was designed by Group 13 as a part of the final assessment for Object